Gaby Roslin: Radio

 Roslin sat in for Alan Carr on BBC Radio 2 on 15 and 22 August 2009 with Patrick Kielty and joined Carr to present a Christmas edition of his show on 24 December 2009.
-She was also a regular stand-in for BBC London 94.9, covering on occasions for Vanessa Feltz and JoAnne Good.
+She was also a regular stand-in on BBC Radio London, covering on occasions for Vanessa Feltz and JoAnne Good.
 On 11 January 2010, Roslin permanently replaced Good as co-host (with Paul Ross) of the BBC London 94.9 breakfast show and remained until January 2013.
 She was given her own weekly Saturday show, live from noon until 2:00 pm, in January 2013.
 A year later, she was moved to an extended Sunday afternoon show.
+In September 2025, she became the host of the national BBC Local Radio Make a Difference show on Sunday afternoons.
 In October 2021 Roslin sat in for Chris Evans on the 'Chris Evans Breakfast Show' on Virgin Radio UK, alongside Ricky Wilson (of the Kaiser Chiefs).

-Roslin currently presents Gaby's Talking Pictures, a panel show for BBC Radio 4, also featuring team captains Ellie Taylor and John Thomson.
-The series began in June 2018 for six programmes.
+In 2018 Roslin presented Gaby's Talking Pictures, a panel show for BBC Radio 4, also featuring team captains Ellie Taylor and John Thomson.

+Since 2023, Roslin has been a frequent cover presenter for various shows on BBC Radio 2, including covering for Zoe Ball on The Radio 2 Breakfast Show.

+In January 2025, Roslin joined Magic Radio to host a Saturday morning programme from 10am to 1pm.